gstanden/scst-3.x-debian/README.md

 More on DKMS here:  https://help.ubuntu.com/community/Kernel/DkmsDriverPackage

 Sincere thanks and recognition to the following people who established this github before I forked it.

-# SCST

-More information on the SCST project here:  http://scst.sourceforge.net/

 # Credits